The Deer Park Prairie Education Program

 Our Education Program centers around Lawther-Deer Park Prairie, a 51-acre, never-plowed, native prairie remnant that is an exceptional example of one of the most endangered ecosystems in North America.
 Less than 1%of the original 9 million acres of coastal prairie remains.
 Very few of these prairies can be found within an urban area.
 Read more about Deer Park Prairie.

-BUILD A POCKET PRAIRIE at your school or organization.
-How?
-It’s easy, just pick a spot, prepare the land and plant your favorite grasses and native wildflowers.
-No Pocket Prairie is too small!
-The education program currently collaborates with The Rice School, Tanglewood MS, Katy HS and Carver Elementary to build Pocket Prairies on their campuses.
 Native prairies are more economical than lawns, using less fertilizer and water.
 The deep roots, which can grow 9 to 15 feet deep, act like sponges and absorb 14 times more water than typical lawns in a heavy rain event.
 Prairies also improve water quality as the roots filter the water.
-The aesthetic and health improvement qualities of a prairie are also valuable.
+The aesthetic and health qualities of prairies are also valuable.
 Just imagine how much folks would enjoy Indian Paintbrush and Texas Coneflower at their location.
-Pocket Prairies serve as a valuable food source for our native pollinators, especially in the urban nectar deserts filled with lawn grass.
+Pocket prairies also serve as a valuable food source for our native pollinators, especially in the urban nectar deserts filled with lawn grass.
 Join the discussion at Pocket Prairie Teachers on Facebook.

 PRAIRIE FIELD TRIPS: There is no substitute for getting out on the prairie.
-Prairie Field Trips are offered at Lawther-Deer Park Prairie with TEKS-correlated lessons.
+Prairie field trips are offered at Lawther-Deer Park Prairie with TEKS-correlated lessons.
 Outdoor activities include a guided tour of the prairie, bird watching, seed collection, seed ball creation, and an insect sweep using a net.
-Deer Park Prairie is listed as an Open Outdoors for Kids (OOK) destination site, so bus transportation reimbursement is offered to fourth graders enrolled in a Title 1 School.
-Field Trips are also offered to Katy Prairie, MD Anderson, Rice University, Hermann Park’s Whistlestop Prairie and other Houston area Pocket Prairies.
-Service Projects: We encourage groups like Boy Scouts, Girl Scouts and other youth service groups to volunteer at Lawther-Deer Park Prairie and develop these service projects into learning opportunities.
+Deer Park Prairie is an Open Outdoors for Kids (OOK) destination site, so bus transportation reimbursement is offered to fourth graders enrolled in a Title 1 School.
+Field trips are also offered to Katy Prairie, MD Anderson, Rice University, Hermann Park’s Whistlestop Prairie, and other Houston area pocket prairies.
+We also encourage groups like Boy Scouts, Girl Scouts, and other youth service groups to volunteer at Lawther-Deer Park Prairie and develop these service projects into learning opportunities.